Adolph Coors

-Adolph Herman Joseph Coors Sr. (February 4, 1847 – June 5, 1929) was a German American brewer who founded the Adolph Coors Company in Golden, Colorado, in 1873.
+Adolph Herman Joseph Coors Sr. (February 4, 1847 – June 5, 1929) was a German-American brewer who founded the Adolph Coors Company in Golden, Colorado, in 1873.

-Early years
+Early life

 Adolph Hermann Joseph Kuhrs was born in Barmen in Rhenish Prussia on February 4, 1847, the son of Joseph Kuhrs (circa 1820–1862) and Helena Heim (circa 1820–1862).
 He was apprenticed at age 13 to the book and stationery store of Andrea and Company in nearby Ruhrort from November 1860 until June 1862.
 His mother died on April 2, 1862.
 The Kuhrs family moved to Dortmund, Westphalia.
-In July 1862, Adolph was apprenticed for a three-year period at a brewery owned by Henry Wenker in Dortmund.
+In July 1862, Adolph was apprenticed for a three-year period at Kronen, a brewery owned by Heinrich Wenker in Dortmund.
 He was charged a fee for his apprenticeship, so he worked as a bookkeeper to pay for it.
 His father died on November 24, 1862.
 Orphaned, Adolph completed his apprenticeship and continued to work as a paid employee at the Wenker Brewery until May 1867.
 He then worked at breweries in Kassel, Berlin, and Uelzen in Germany.

 Early in 1868, he came to the United States as an undocumented stowaway.
-He remained ashamed of that action for the rest of his life, and decreed that his family should never speak about it.
+Although under United States immigration law of the time his presence in America was legal and he legally became a citizen, with the only law he actually broke being in stowing away and not paying for his transportation (which may not have even been a U.S. law depending on which nation flagged his vessel), Coors nevertheless remained ashamed of that action for the rest of his life, and decreed that his family should never speak about it.
 The family never openly discussed the fact that the family patriarch had been a stowaway until his son's death in 1970.
 He sailed from Hamburg to New York City and then moved to Chicago, arriving on May 30, 1868.
 His name was changed from "Kuhrs" to "Coors".
 He worked in the spring as a laborer, and during the summer he worked as a brewer.
 In the fall and winter, he worked as a fireman, loading coal into the firebox of a steam engine.
 In the spring and summer of 1869, he worked as an apprentice bricklayer and a stone cutter.
 He became foreman of John Stenger's brewery on August 11, 1869, in Naperville, Illinois, about 35 miles west of Chicago.

 He resigned from Stenger's brewery on January 22, 1872, and moved to Denver, arriving in April.
 He worked in Denver as a gardener for a month, and on May 1, 1872, he purchased a partnership in the bottling firm of John Staderman.
 In the same year, he bought and assumed control of the entire business.